dochammoc123/sync-music-libraries/REFACTORING_SUMMARY.md

 ## Migration Path

-The original `library_sync_and_upgrade.py` is preserved for backward compatibility.
+The original `library_sync_and_upgrade.py` is preserved for backward compatibility and reference.
 The new `main.py` provides the same functionality with improved structure.

+**Note**: The existing run scripts (normal_run.bat, safe_test_run.bat, etc.) still reference the original script.
+These can be updated to use `main.py` once testing confirms the refactored version works correctly.

 ### For Users:
 - **No changes required** - The script works the same way